welissonArley/Packages.MAUI/src/MauiCodes/readme.md

 # Creating a Customizable Pin Code Page in .NET MAUI

-This library provides developers with an easy way to add a customizable pin code page to their .NET MAUI applications.
-With just a few lines of code, you can create a secure page that requires a pin code to access.
+This library provides developers with an easy way to add a customizable PIN Code page to their .NET MAUI applications.
+With just a few lines of code, you can create a secure page that requires a PIN Code to access.

 ![PinCode Page Screenshot][hero-image]